-Add 'experiential' in front of almost anything and more than likely you'll catch the attention of most millennials in the room.
+Add "experiential" in front of almost anything and you'll likely catch the attention of most millennials in the room.
 It's often called out that the millennial generation is the one leading the experience economy, but it's not just twenty-somethings that have that mindset.

 The restaurant industry is built on food, but it has the opportunity to thrive when paired with this mindset of an experience economy.
 A restaurant can be a place to eat a meal, but it can also be a unique opportunity to build memorable experiences: a rare time to disconnect from work and technology, spend sincere time with friends and family away from a glowing screen, build knowledge of cultures outside of your own, or enjoy an evening of entertainment.